pantelis/data-mining/_sources/aiml-common/lectures/rnn/lstm/_index.md

 Hyperparameter optimization for LSTMs is addressed more formally ["LSTM: A Search Space Odyssey"](https://arxiv.org/pdf/1503.04069v1.pdf)

+## LSTM Workshop

+Please go through [this](https://christinakouridi.blog/2019/06/20/vanilla-lstm-numpy/) from scratch implementation of LSTM.
+Note that the notation is different than in your notes and follows [this well known blog post](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 ## Additional Resources

 Additional tutorial resources on LSTMs can be found here: